JTFouquier/ghost-tree/README.rst

 Developers:
 ===========

-If you are an experienced developer, or are interested in trying out the ghost-tree tool via command line, then you will need to follow these
+If you are an experienced developer or are interested in trying out the ghost-tree tool via command line, then you will need to follow the following directions.
-directions:

 ghost-tree requires two external software tools to build a hybrid-tree or the "ghost-tree":